 Overfeeding a Baby – Is It a Concern?

-As parents, you know what’s best for your baby, there’s no doubt in that.
+As parents, you know what’s best for your baby.
+There’s no doubt about that.
 But if it’s your first time playing parents, you are likely to have doubts about everything you do for your baby.
 Most new parents have questions regarding their babies’ feeding habits.
-Some are concerned that their babies don’t eat enough, while others worry thinking that they might be overfeeding their babies.
-But is it possible to overfeed a baby?
+Some are concerned that their babies don’t eat enough, while others worry that they might be overfeeding their babies.
+But is it possible that you are overfeeding a newborn?
 If you have recently welcomed a little one, it’s probably worth finding out!
 In this article, we will take a look at the answer to this question, along with the signs that you are overfeeding your baby.
 Let’s read!

 Can You Overfeed a Baby?